 Budget is Buddy

-My husband Jared and I will continue budgeting bi-monthly the same way we’ve been doing for years.
+My husband Hubby and I will continue budgeting bi-monthly the same way we’ve been doing for years.
 We will also keep track of our net worth at the beginning of every month.
 There will be no changes to our budgeting routine after we cross that million mark.
 If you’re not keeping a budget or tracking your finance, now is a critical time to start.
 This is one of those things that will either make you or break you.
 Watch for the bottom line and have a general idea of what you want to strive for in the long-term.

 Related: Is budgeting depressing you?